catpea/panner-zoomer/README.md

 ---

-## Why Pan-Zoom is Fundamental to the Web
+## Why PannerZoomer is Fundamental to the Web

-Pan and zoom are core interactions in modern web applications:
+Panner and zoomer interactions are core to modern web applications:

 - **Image viewers** - View high-resolution images
 - **Maps** - Navigate geographic data (Google Maps, OpenStreetMap)